mmarinabans/latam-gtm-playbook/README.md

 ## Contributing & feedback

 This is a living document.
-If you work in LATAM GTM and have patterns worth adding — open an issue or reach out on [LinkedIn](https://www.linkedin.com/in/marina-marques).
+If you work in LATAM GTM and have patterns worth adding, open an issue or reach out on [LinkedIn](https://www.linkedin.com/in/marina-marques).

 ---